 But his father refused and said, “I know, my son, I know.
 He too will become a people, and he too will become great.
 Nevertheless, his younger brother will be greater than he, and his descendants will become a group of nations.” — Genesis 48:19

 In Jewish tradition, we bless our children on Friday nights just before we begin the Sabbath meal.
 We place our hands on top of each child’s head and bless him or her.
-The roots of this custom are found in this week’s Torah reading.
+The roots of this custom can be found in our verse today from chapter 48 in Genesis.

-Joseph brought his two sons to Jacob in order to be blessed.
+Right before Jacob died, Joseph brought his two sons to his father in order for him to bless them.
 Manasseh, the older brother, was placed on Jacob’s right side while Ephraim was placed at Jacob’s left.
 In Judaism, the right side was considered the stronger side, and by Joseph’s calculations, his older son deserved the greater blessing.

 Surprisingly, Jacob crossed his hands and placed the stronger hand on Ephraim’s head.
 Thinking his father made a mistake, Joseph tried to correct him.
 However, Jacob explained, “He too will become a people, and he too will become great.
 Nevertheless, his younger brother will be greater than he . . .”